What is US Naval Academy Summer Seminar?

 - those who want to learn more about the world class professors, classes, and available equipment that make the US Naval Academy such a successful university

-The program looks for students who have a clear history of superior academics (GPA, class standing, courses taken).
+The program looks for students who have a clear history of superior academics (GPA, class standing, courses taken), as well as a distinguished history of showing leadership and community involvement.
 PSAT, SAT, and ACT scores are not necessary, but scores will be considered if submitted.

 It's important to make arrangements for students to fly into BWI, since USNA only provides transportation from the BWI airport to the Academy.